Anvesha20/EngageProject/README.md

 # EngageProject
 DEPENDENCIES:
-1. Python 3.x
+1. python 3.x

-2.cmake
+2. cmake
-3.dlib
+3. dlib
-4.numpy
+4. opencv-python
-5.opencv-python
+5. face-recognition
-6. face-recognition
+6. numpy

 DATASET:
 Add all the images you want to add ImagesAttendence folder